anshubeniwal/addNumbers/README.md

 Then...

 ```
-import { addNumbers } from 'numbersaddition'
+import { addNumbers } from 'numbers-addition'

 let addition = addNumbers(num1, num2)
 ```